configcat/docs/website/docs/targeting/percentage-options.md

 ## How to add Percentage Options?

-You can add percentage options to a feature flag on the Dashboard by clicking on the `+%` button.
+You can add Percentage Options to a feature flag on the Dashboard by clicking on the `+%` button.

 ![Add percentage option](/assets/targeting/percentage-options/add-percentage-option.jpg)

 ## How does it work? - Anatomy of a percentage option

 The grouping is random and based on the [User Object]'s identifier by default.
-You can also use [other user attributes] to evaluate the percentage options.
+You can also use [other user attributes] to evaluate the Percentage Options.
 Percentage options are designed to be **consistent** and **sticky** across all SDKs, ensuring a reliable experience.
 - **Sticky** means the same user will always get the same value for a specific feature flag.
 Read more below.
 - **Consistent** means that the same user will always get the same value for a specific feature flag across all SDKs.
 Read more below.